 Before choosing a platform, it's a good idea to decide on the type of funds you're interested in.
 Compare their track record, read up on features and consider getting expert financial advice.
 Compare returns net of tax and fees to get a realistic picture.

 One thing we know for sure is that high fees will take a significant chunk out of your investment returns.
 If you invest $50,000, paying a 4% entry fee and annual fees that are just 1% higher per annum than an investor with the same portfolio who has their entry fees rebated, after 10 years you'll be almost $18,700 poorer than the second investor who avoids the entry fee and higher annual fees.
 The flipside is that because investing can be complicated and risky, many people need professional advice.
-This advice may be commission- or fee-based, but either way you'll need to factor the cost into your decision.
+You'll need to factor adviser costs into your decision.

 It's a trap!